timonovart/term_project_2_de1ceu2024/READme.txt

 - Once all the permissions were sorted, we pushed the final dataset from the Sagemaker to the RDS using MySQL connector and a new table containing data we want to access in Knime was created.

+- The final RDS data frame contains the following variables at a country and year level:
+	- happiness score
+	- gdp_per_capita
+	- social_support
+	- healthy_life_expectancy
+	- freedom_to_make_life_choices
+	- generosity
+	- perceptions_of_corruption

+- For the stand alone csv file containing Unemployment rate, Internet access %, Urban population % we used the world bank website https://databank.worldbank.org/.

+- Data for European countries which are present in our RDS dataset was extracted from 2015 till 2023 at a country and yearly level.

+- This standalone csv file would be another input into Knime data model.

+- It would be joined to our RDS dataframe for enriching the data.

 - File 'data2.csv' is stored in the data folder that is located in the project folder and is referenced locally;